-Management Group/Individual: This role is typically filled by at least one staff member from either or both the juvenile justice and child welfare systems.
-This is the primary point of contact for communications with the technical assistance consultants and local participants.
+Coordinator/Point of Contact: This role is typically filled by at least one staff member from either or both the juvenile justice and child welfare systems.
+This person(s) serves as the primary point of contact for communications with the technical assistance consultants and local participants.
 This person or group is also responsible for scheduling meetings and disseminating necessary materials and products.